michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 ### Guild

-Roll once on the [Vocations](../vocations-and-skills) table, then roll 1D12 6 times:
+Roll once on the [Vocations](../vocations-and-skills) table to determine the business of the guild, then roll 1D12 6 times:

+- **Type:** The institution of the organization that defines its structure
+- **Reputation:** The strongest belief outsiders have about the organization's behaviors and beliefs
+- **Symbol:** The marking used to differentiate this organization from others
+- **Value:** The core value of the organization which informs their decisions and structure
+- **Color:** The primary color associated with the organization, often used in their clothes or banners
+- **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.

 | 1D12 |    Type     | Reputation  |   Symbol  |    Value     |  Color   |    Distinctive Feature     |
 |:----:|:-----------:|:-----------:|:---------:|:------------:|:--------:|:--------------------------:|